Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 **These opinions are purely our own, and are not the final or official word!**

 This post aims to record *how* you might make a GUI framework, *why* we're using an ECS at all, and *what* we need to fix to make `bevy_ui` genuinely good.
-There's been a lot of reshashed discussion, in [far](https://github.com/bevyengine/bevy/issues/254) [too](https://github.com/bevyengine/bevy/discussions/9538) [many]((https://github.com/bevyengine/bevy/discussions/5604)) [places](https://discord.com/channels/691052431525675048/743663673393938453), but very little tangible movement (except [ickshonpe](https://github.com/bevyengine/bevy/pulls/ickshonpe), you rock).
+There's been a lot of rehashed discussion, in [far](https://github.com/bevyengine/bevy/issues/254) [too](https://github.com/bevyengine/bevy/discussions/9538) [many](https://github.com/bevyengine/bevy/discussions/5604) [places](https://discord.com/channels/691052431525675048/743663673393938453), but very little tangible movement (except [ickshonpe](https://github.com/bevyengine/bevy/pulls/ickshonpe), you rock).
 It's easy to say "`bevy_ui` should work just like my favorite UI framework", but actually turning that into a workable design, getting consensus, and *building* it is much harder.

 By writing an up-to-date, comprehensive, low-buzzword document on the requirements, vision and progress, we hope that the Bevy community will be able to come together to fix the problems `bevy_ui` has today, conclusively rule out possibilities and propose solid designs for the critical missing pieces.